 Similarly, distribution poles carrying only secondary lines are less expensive than poles carrying primary.
 If a customer served by a secondary-only pole had decided to be served at primary instead, the primary pole would have been more expensive and that higher cost would have been allocated to all distribution customers.
-Secondary poles (unlike line transformers and most secondary lines) are lower-cost alternatives to some primary poles.
+Secondary poles (unlike line

-&lt;sup>32Another way of looking at this relationship is that secondary customers are those for whom providing service at secondary has a lower total cost than providing service at primary.
+32Another way of looking at this relationship is that secondary customers are those for whom providing service at secondary has a lower total cost than providing service at primary.
 Sharing utility-owned transformer capacity is less expensive than having each building own its own transformer.
 See Section I.D.3 for a discussion of primary and secondary distribution.

-&lt;sup>33 While most secondary conductors parallel primary lines and are incremental to the primary system, some secondary conductors that extend beyond the primary lines are complementary, since they avoid the need to extent primary lines.
+33 While most secondary conductors parallel primary lines and are incremental to the primary system, some secondary conductors that extend beyond the primary lines are complementary, since they avoid the need to extent primary lines.